DEV-learn-co-students/rainbowfish-batchy-batch-0/README.md

 # rainbowfish
 Rainbow fish, a violent, shapeshifting predator from nubunine.
 Known for imitating your grandmother to earn your trust.
-Hotdog